 - Poirot Speak: The whispering among the Frenchmen is full of this.
 When they are about to Drop the Cow, the order is whispered in Franglais: "Fetchez la vache!".
 Later when they bring in the Trojan Rabbit, they cannot understand each other in French and have to switch to English: "C'est un lapin, lapin de bois.
 Quoi?
 Un cadeau.
 What?
 A present.
 Oh, un cadeau."

 - Prayer of Malice: Parodied; the heroes pray for God not only to defeat their enemies, but to "blow them to tiny bits, in Thy Mercy".

-- Prophet Eyes: The old hag has whited out eyes as she gives out her prophecy.
+- Prophet Eyes: The old man from scene 24 has whited out eyes as he gives out his prophecy.